emilkovacev/BasicOldRPG/README.md

 - Dungeon
 - HQ

 The knight can "explore" each location.
 Exploring a location can yield either fortune or misfortune of considerable proportion.
-It is up to the player's mind when to explore and when to travel to another location.
+It is up to the player when to explore and when to travel to another location.

 ---------------------------------------------------------------------------